 Asphalt should not be applied during heavy rain to avoid it being washed into watercourses.
-The surface water bodies (Agro Minor, Ghotki Feader, Bhambly Sub-branch and Pir Wah) have to be diverted properly, and a protection mechanism should be provided, or construction will be undertaken during the dry season.
+The water channels Bakhsho Minor and Chutta Begari Wah, have to be diverted properly, and a protection mechanism should be provided, or construction will be undertaken during the dry season.